zidni0/Brooklyn-parking-ml/readme.md

+# NoFine
-Predicting legal and free parking spots in Brooklyn using NYC Open Data and machine learning”
+## Predicting legal and free parking spots in Brooklyn using NYC Open Data and machine learning”